Resort: All-inclusive resort

 An all-inclusive resort charges a fixed price that includes most or all items.
 At a minimum, most inclusive resorts include lodging, unlimited food, drink, sports activities, and entertainment for the fixed price.
 In recent years, the number of resorts in the United States offering "all-inclusive" amenities has decreased dramatically.
 In 1961, over half offered such plans, but in 2007, less than a tenth do so.

-All-inclusive resorts are found in the Caribbean, particularly in Jamaica, Dominican Republic; in Egypt, and elsewhere.
+All-inclusive resorts are found around the world, from the Caribbean and the Mediterranean to the Red Sea and elsewhere.
 Notable examples are Club Med, Sandals Resorts, and Beaches Resorts.

 An all-inclusive resort includes three meals daily, soft drinks, most alcoholic drinks, gratuities, and usually other services in the price.
 Many also offer sports and other activities included in the price as well.
 They are often located in warmer regions.
 The all-inclusive model originated in the Club Med resorts, which were founded by the Belgian Gérard Blitz.

 Some all-inclusive resorts are designed for specific groups.
-For example, some resorts cater for adults only, and even more-specialized properties accept couples only.
+For example, some resorts cater for adults only, and even more-specialized properties are restricted to couples.
 Other all-inclusive resorts are geared toward families, with facilities like craft centers, game rooms, and water parks to keep children of all ages entertained.
 All-inclusive resorts are also very popular locations for destination weddings.